German Academic Exchange Service

 Research Grants – Bi-nationally Supervised Doctoral Degrees/Cotutelle

-The aim of this programme is to support doctoral degrees at the home university with integrated research phases in Germany.
+The aim of this programme is to support doctoral degrees at the student’s home university with integrated research phases in Germany.

 Logo of the German Academic Exchange Service: A blue circle wherein is written DAAD in white capital letters.